 Enhancing Blended Search

-Mike Rogers of the University of Tennessee explains how the University of Tennessee library enhanced their blended search in Primo through the customizable discovery skin, stack mapping, and remapping resource types.
+Mike Rogers of the University of Tennessee explains how the University of Tennessee library enhanced their blended search in Primo library discovery service through the customizable discovery skin, stack mapping, and remapping resource types.

 Pushing library resources to faculty and students

 Mary Ellen Spencer of the University of Oklahoma chose the Leganto reading list solution to “push” library resources to students and faculty.
 She explains how the library recruited faculty as beta-testers of Leganto and ensured faculty buy-in through posts and face-to-face meetings and demos.

 Mehmet Cehlik of KU Leuven provides a developer’s view of the new Primo user interface and talks about the customizable aspect of Primo as a “toolbox.”
 Quotable quote: “Everyone wants to have the same, different Primo.”

 Laura Guy of the Colorado School of Mines emphasizes their preference for an out-of-the-box implementation, while Allie Verbovetskaya of the City University of New York talks about the importance of the Developer Network.

 Want more?
 Visit our customer testimonial page, and explore testimonials for every product in the Ex Libris family.